GonzaloPerezBlasco/D3MLPolarization/README.md

 Before using the code files inside the ML folders, the code files inside FileReadingStoring must have been run at least once.
 There is no manual work needed unless specified in this README.
 If the explanation here is not thorough enough, there are two showcase videos, one in english and the other in spanish available through this link to Google Drive (that may or may not be accesible after two or more years if the University of Zaragoza account is erased)
 ENGLISH: https://drive.google.com/file/d/1BeD356JblyybWiLf6zkPYyUM6mXkUMU8/view?usp=sharing
 SPANISH: https://drive.google.com/file/d/13WnhcQqzGiN4jHNVd4pMpd0Ootr1qKG6/view?usp=sharing
+Apologies for any typos or incorrections in all README files.
 ________________________________________________________________________________

 1.D3Files